 - Limits on babysitter screen time — will they be on their phone as the house burns around them?
 Maybe their phone needs to stay in the charger while they’re in charge.

-I would encourage you to think of your own ground rules.
+I would encourage you to think of your own house rules.

 Benefits of Babysitting: